 When people hear "hot flash," they generally think of menopause.
 This is the time in a woman's life when her period stops.
 While women typically experience menopause in the 40s or 50s, a large number of women can experience hot flashes not only during menopause but well into their 60s, 70s, and even 80s.

-If you are 60 years of age or older and still experiencing symptoms typically associated with menopause like hot flashes, it can help to talk to your doctor.
+If you are 60 years of age or older and still experiencing the vasomotor symptoms (VMS) typically associated with menopause like hot flashes and night sweats, it can help to talk to your doctor.
 They can help you find a treatment plan to provide you relief and improve your quality of life.

 What Is a Hot Flash?

 Intense warmth.
-A hot flash is a sudden feeling of warmth around your body.
+A hot flash occurs when there is a sudden feeling of warmth around your body.
 It is typically most intense on your chest, face, and neck.
 Many people find that their skin becomes pink or red, almost like they're blushing.

 Because of the intense warmth, your hot flash may also cause you to sweat.
 If you sweat a lot, this could cause you to lose too much body heat.
 You might experience chills after the hot flash is over.